vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ### Dashboard bad condition text

-In my dashboard I have a section with important messages.
+In my dashboard, I have a section with important messages.
 Only when there is an action required you see that here.
 There is also a message when the Co2 value is not good.
 This section can be achieved by using conditional entities.

 ```yaml